 Self-talk is required when first learning the techniques.
 Here are some examples:

-• Will this make a difference in a week?
+- This too shall pass.
+Will it make a difference in an hour, a day or a week?

-• Explore options.
+- Explore options.
 Ask for what you want instead of arguing for it.
 Set boundaries on what you are not willing to do followed by what you are willing to do.
+Meet in the middle.

 “CPR” for Relationship-Building